 “Congratulations to all the students who presented at the conference, and special accolades to the winners,” said Babu Patlolla, dean of the College of Arts and Sciences.
 You have demonstrated exceptional talent, and your success is a testament to your commitment to excellence.
 Your achievements are a source of pride for all of us here at Alcorn State University, and we look forward to seeing more great things from you in the future.”

-“Participating in the Symposium allowed me to connect with like-minded individuals and share my research findings,” said Mayo.
+“Participating in the Symposium allowed me to connect with like-minded individuals and share my research findings,” said Maya.
 “Winning first place…was a proud moment for me and Alcorn State University.
 I believe my research will contribute to future advancements in renewable energy and pave the way for sustainable solutions.”

-Mayo expressed his pleasure in networking with his peers in the College of Agriculture and Applied Sciences and his pride in the University’s success at the conference.
+Maya expressed his pleasure in networking with his peers in the College of Agriculture and Applied Sciences and his pride in the University’s success at the conference.
 “We sat at a table, and everybody just started winning awards.
 I literally told one guy, ‘I hope your luck rubs off on me,’ and the next thing I knew, they said, ‘first place!’”

 Andjule Davis, a sophomore majoring in agriculture, won second place for her research on Animal Health.